llm-integration

 Moonshot’s Kimi-K2: The Open-Source AI Model Beating Paid Giants

 Every once in a while, the AI world gets hit with a breakthrough so surprising it feels like a plot twist.
 Right now, that twist is called Kimi-K2, a model developed by Moonshot AI that released on July 11, 2025, and has been quietly making waves.
-Released as open-weights under a Modified MIT License (with extra commercial terms kicking in only above 100M monthly active users), it outperforms paid heavyweights like GPT-4.1 on coding benchmarks reported in Moonshot's technical report, and holds its own against Claude and Grok in broader evaluations.
+Released as open-weights under a Modified MIT License (which only requires displaying "Kimi K2" in the UI once a commercial product exceeds 100M monthly active users or $20M in monthly revenue — otherwise it's free to use, modify, and sell), it outperforms paid heavyweights like GPT-4.1 on coding benchmarks reported in Moonshot's technical report, and holds its own against Claude and Grok in broader evaluations.

 If you’ve been paying monthly for access to the usual suspects, buckle up.
 Because the story of Kimi-K2 is one of disruption, raw capability, and, frankly, a bit of David versus Goliath energy.